kakaobrain/word2word/README.md

 # word2word

-Easy-to-use word-to-word translations for 3,564 language pairs.
+Easy-to-use word translations for 3,564 language pairs.

 **Update**: our [paper](https://arxiv.org/abs/1911.12019) is now on arXiv!

-## Key Features
+## Summary

-* A large collection of freely & publicly available word-to-word translations **for 3,564 language pairs across 62 unique languages.**
+* A large collection of freely & publicly available bilingual lexicons **for 3,564 language pairs across 62 unique languages.**
-* Easy-to-use Python interface.
+* Easy-to-use Python interface for accessing top-k word translations and for building a new bilingual lexicon from a custom parallel corpus.
-* Constructed using an efficient approach that is quantitatively examined by proficient bilingual human labelers.
+* Constructed using a simple approach that yields bilingual lexicons with high coverage and competitive translation quality.

 ## Usage